syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Perform Sorting:**

-To handle filtering operations, ensure that your API endpoint supports custom sorting criteria.
+To handle Sorting operations, ensure that your API endpoint supports custom sorting criteria.
 Implement the sorting logic on the server-side using the `PerformSorting` method from the `DataOperations` class.
 This allows the custom data source to undergo sorting based on the criteria specified in the incoming **DataManagerRequest** object.

 {% highlight razor %}
  [HttpPost]